storj/docs/app/learn/page.md

 ## What Happens When You Download

 When the Uplink Client downloads a file, it’s essentially the same process as an upload but in reverse.
-The Uplink Client requests a file from the Satellite and the Satellite returns a list of 35 Storage Nodes from which the Uplink Client can retrieve the pieces of the file.
-The Uplink Client starts attempting to download pieces from all 35 Storage Nodes, again, stopping once it has retrieved the 29 pieces needed to reconstitute the file after eliminating latency from the long-tail effect.
+The Uplink Client requests a file from the Satellite and the Satellite returns a list of Storage Nodes from which the Uplink Client can retrieve the pieces of the file.
+The Uplink Client starts attempting to download pieces from the given Storage Nodes, again, stopping once it has retrieved the required pieces needed to reconstitute the file after eliminating latency from the long-tail effect.
 The pieces are re-encoded and then decrypted by the Uplink client as only it has the encryption key.

 ## Why Developers Love Storj